Henry V (1989 film): Act 1

 Early 15th century in England: The Bishop of Ely and the Archbishop of Canterbury collude to distract young King Henry V from passing a decree that might confiscate property from the church.
 They agree to talk him into invading France.
 Canterbury appears in the throne room and explains to the King's advisers that Henry is rightful heir to the throne of France on the grounds that the Salic law in France unjustly bars his claim to the throne and should be disregarded.
 Supported by the noblemen Exeter and Westmoreland, the clergymen manage to persuade Henry to declare war on France if his claim on the French crown is denied.

-Henry calls in Montjoy, a representative of the Dauphin.
+Henry calls in Montjoy, a representative of Louis, the Dauphin.
 The Dauphin's condescending response takes the form of the delivery of a chest of tennis balls.
 Exeter, who opens the chest, is appalled, but Henry at first takes the insult calmly.
 He goes on to state his determination to attack France, dismisses the ambassador and starts to plan his campaign.

 John Falstaff is taken ill in Mistress Quickly's inn.
 His friends Bardolph, Ancient Pistol, and Corporal Nym remember the good times they had together with Henry before he was king and denounced them all.

 Act 2

 Henry tricks three high-ranked traitors into pronouncing their own sentence by asking advice on the case of a man who drunkenly shouted insults at him in the street.
 When they recommend that he show no mercy to this minor offender, the King reveals his knowledge of their own sedition.
 They draw their daggers, but are quickly subdued by Henry's loyal nobles.
 Exeter arrests them for high treason and Henry orders their execution before crossing the English Channel.
 Falstaff dies and Bardolph, Pistol, Nym, and Falstaff's page, Robin, depart for France.

-Meanwhile, in France, Charles VI, the King of France and his noblemen discuss King Henry's threats.
+Meanwhile, in France, King Charles VI and his noblemen discuss King Henry's threats.
 The Dauphin (portrayed as stubborn and cowardly) says he does not fear Henry, but Charles and the Constable of France are worried because of Henry's martial ancestors and the successful previous English invasions.
 Exeter arrives in full plate armour.
 He informs them that Henry demands the French crown and is prepared to take it by force if it is withheld, and delivers an insulting message to the Dauphin.
 King Charles tells Exeter he will give him a reply the following day.